Searsmen Marching to

 A history of Sears as big as a catalog

 Across the Board

 Sears, Roebuck was for decades the quintessential American store, which made it a quintessential Illinois store.
 (It was founded in its modern form in Chicago by a Springfield man.)
-I think I did a half-dozen pieces about it over the years, including this review of an important company history I did for Al Vogl, the sterling editor of Across the Board in New York City.
+I think I did a half-dozen pieces about it over the years, including this review of an important company history written for Al Vogl, the sterling editor of Across the Board in New York City.

 Reviewed: The Big Store: Inside the Crisis and Revolution at Sears by Donald R. Katz.
 Viking, 1987

 The Big Store has the bulk and form of a historical novel.
 But comparisons with James Michener do the author of this book an injustice, if only because Katz is a better writer.
 The book does have something in common with Michener's sagas, however: prodigious research.
 Katz, a contributing editor and columnist at Esquire magazine, spent five years on the project.
 His interview notes and transcripts alone amounted to more than 10,000 pages.